raspberrypilearning/creating-resources/markdown-guide.md

     print(i)
 ```

-Optionally you can provide the language of the code used in the block, for syntax highlighting:
+Optionally, you can provide the language of the code used in the block, for syntax highlighting:

 <pre lang="no-highlight"><code>```python
 for i in range(10):